tarampampam/microcheck/README.md

 the binary file size.
 Both tools share the same command-line interface, and even compile from the same source code (but with different build flags).

+> [!NOTE]
+> `httpscheck` supports **protocol auto-detection**: when no protocol (`http://` or `https://`) is specified in the URL,
+> it will first attempt an HTTPS connection.
+If the HTTPS connection fails (TLS handshake error), it will automatically
+> fall back to HTTP.
+This is useful for applications that may have TLS enabled or disabled based on configuration.

 ```
 Options:
   -h, --help               Show this help message